-has been nominated twice for a Pushcart prize and her poems have appeared or are forthcoming in Poetry, Mantis, Kenyon Review Online, Asia Literary Review, Quiddity, Review Americana, Gatronomica, Cutthroat, Rattle, The MacGuffin, The Paterson Literary Review, pacificREVIEW, Cheers To Muses: An Anthology of Contemporary Works by Asian American Women, and Uncommon Core: Poems for Living and Learning, a Neutral Zone Anthology.
-She has won several honors including the Elsie Choy Lee Scholarship from the Center for Education of Women and a Zell Fellowship from the University of Michigan.
-Her poems have won contests, or been finalists, and received honorable mentions.
+Zilka Joseph has been nominated twice for a Pushcart prize and recently for a Best of the Net award.
+Her work has appeared (or is forthcoming) in POETRY, Poetry Daily, Mantis, Kenyon Review Online, Michigan Quarterly Review, Asia Literary Review, Frontier Poetry, CHA, Solstice, COG Literary Journal, Quiddity, Poetry at Sangam, Pratik, The Beltway Poetry Quarterly, Review Americana, Gastronomica, Cutthroat, Rattle, The MacGuffin, The Paterson Literary Review, pacificREVIEW, Third Wednesday, Cheers To Muses: An Anthology of Contemporary Works by Asian American Women, and in anthologies such as RESPECT: An Anthology of Detroit Music Poetry, 101 Jewish Poems for the Third Millennium, The Kali Project, and Uncommon Core: Poems for Living and Learning, a Neutral Zone Anthology.
+She has won several honors including the Elsie Choy Lee Scholarship from the Center for Education of Women, a Zell Fellowship, and the Michael S. Gutterman prize in poetry from the University of Michigan.

 Her first chapbook Lands I Live In (Mayapple Press, 2007) was nominated for a PEN America Beyond Margins award, and her second chapbook What Dread (2011) which was a semi finalist in Finishing Line Press’ New Women’s Voices contest, was nominated for a Pushcart.
-Her first full-length collection of poems Sharp Blue Search of Flame was published by Wayne State University Press (2016) and was a finalist for the Foreword Indie Book Awards.
+Her first full-length collection of poems Sharp Blue Search of Flame was published by Wayne State University Press (2016) and was a finalist for the Foreword INDIES Book Awards.
+Her most recent chapbook Sparrows and Dust was published by Ridgeway Press in 2021.

-She has collaborated with other artists on interdisciplinary projects which culminated in exhibitions, performances and readings at the University of Michigan, and in art galleries and cultural centers in several cities in the US.
-Her poems were published along with her collaborators' work, in India: A Light Within, and Wisdom of the Lotus.
+She has collaborated with artists on interdisciplinary projects which have culminated in exhibitions, performances, readings at the University of Michigan and in art galleries and cultural centers in several cities in the US, and her work was published along with her collaborators' work in two books-- India: A Light Within and Wisdom of the Lotus.
 In addition, her work had been selected several times by the jurors of Asian American Woman Writers Artists Association (San Francisco, CA) for curated art and culture exhibitions and for their anthology.
+She and pianist Veena Kulkarni-Rankin have collaborated on a performance of her poem "City of Hibiscus Eyes" as part of the Rasa Festival of the Arts.

-Her 27 years of teaching experience cover higher education to elementary levels, and a wide range of populations--senior citizens, immigrant, international and diverse groups.
-She has taught and/or worked at the University of Michigan, Washtenaw Community College and Oakland Community College, been a Writer in Residence at InsideOut Detroit, a teacher at the Roeper School, an ESL instructor at the Utica Adult Education Center in Michigan, a volunteer instructor at the Indo American Center and Nettelhorst School in Chicago, and a high school English teacher at St. James' School for Boys, Calcutta.
-She has a BA in English and a BEd (a post-graduate teaching degree), from the University of Calcutta, India, an MA in Comparative Literature from Jadavpur University, Calcutta, India, and an MFA in Poetry from the University of Michigan, Ann Arbor.
+She was born in Mumbai, and is from the Bene Israel community.
+She lived and was educated in Kolkata, India.
+Her teaching experience covers higher education to elementary levels, as well as experience in teaching a wide range of populations--undergraduate, senior citizens, immigrant, international and diverse groups.
+She has taught and/or worked at the University of Michigan, Washtenaw Community College and Oakland Community College, been a Writer-in-residence at InsideOut Detroit.
+She has also taught at the Roeper School, been an ESL instructor at the Utica Adult Education Center in Michigan, a volunteer instructor at the Indo American Center (where she received an award for her contribution two years in a row) and Nettelhorst School in Chicago.
+She was a high school English teacher at St. James' School for Boys, Kolkata.
+She has a BA in English and a BEd (a post-graduate teaching degree), from the University of Calcutta, India, an MA in Comparative Literature from Jadavpur University, Calcutta, India, and an MFA in poetry from the University of Michigan, Ann Arbor, Michigan, USA.

 Radio Interview with T. Hetzel about Sharp Blue Search of Flame on 4/20/2016: